-To support the University, the Jerry and Vickie Moyes College of Education and the Department of Teacher Education, the mission of the Master of Education program is to extend the professional knowledge, skills and attitudes of educators, including those in schools, business, industry and higher education.
+To support the University and the Jerry and Vickie Moyes College of Education, the mission of the Graduate Studies in Education program is to extend the professional knowledge, skills and attitudes of educators, including those in schools, business, industry and higher education.
 The program is designed to advance the theoretical and practical applications of curriculum and instruction for all learners.

 The goals of the program are accomplished through courses (face-to-face, hybrid and online), seminars, independent study, cooperative learning groups, individual and group assignments and projects that emphasize a practical implementation of theory to the teaching environment.